OlehKulykov/LzmaSDKObjC/README.md

 - Tuned up for using less than 500Kb for listing/extracting, can be easly changed runtime (*no hardcoded definitions*).
 See below section: **Tune up speed, performance and disk IO operations**.
 - Manage IO read/write operations, aslo can be easly changed runtime (*no hardcoded definitions*).
 See below section: **Tune up speed, performance and disk IO operations**.
 - Track smoothed progress, which becomes possible with prev.
-- Support reading archive files with size more than 4GB and extracting files with size more than 4GB.
+- Support reading and extracting archive files with size more than 4GB.
 - UTF8 support.
 - Extra compression/decompression functionality of single **NSData** object with **Lzma2**.